bindrap/calorieApp/TROUBLESHOOTING.md

 ✅ **Extensible**: Easy to add vision API when available

 The application is now **fully functional** and ready for production use!

+Testing out how to work in neovim
+    - this could be a note that I wrote in neovim
+        - i can add subtopics to items
+    - come back to another point
+    - it's pretty easy to use just need to figure out some things